 - The Intellifibres allow for less vibration

-- Though the racket is cheaper than most of the squash rackets in the market, the quality is comparatively inferior to many of its prototypes available from other brands
+- Though the racquet is cheaper than most of the squash racquets in the market, the quality is comparatively inferior to many of its prototypes available from other brands

 - Low durability

-- The velocity and shot placement as not very accurate making the racket a comparatively poor performer when compared to others in the market
+- The velocity and shot placement as not very accurate making the racquet a comparatively poor performer when compared to others in the market

 - Not well suited for the professional players

-Overall, if you are just beginning to learn the game, this exceptionally low priced racket can certainly come as handy equipment for you.
-If you are searching for a long lasting racket, this may not be the best choice.
+Overall, if you are just beginning to learn the game, this exceptionally low priced racquet can certainly come as handy equipment for you.
+If you are searching for a long lasting racquet, this may not be the best choice.
 However, packed with some striking features you can play your practice shots at least with this one.

 The Micro Gel 145 is one of the heaviest of the series enabled with flexpoint, microgel and metallix technologies.
-The tear drop shape of this squash racket provides for enhanced power.
+The tear drop shape of this squash racquet provides for enhanced power.
 This is a popular design and best fits players on the look-out for a commanding strike.
 This product from Head’s offers low density designed by its special silicone based built.
-The microgel and stiff carbon fibres that are well balanced make for a superiorly responsive racket.
+The microgel and stiff carbon fibres that are well balanced make for a superiorly responsive racquet.
 This kind of a design provides for a great touch with its uniform stress dispersal.
-It’s one of the best models enabling you to smash competitions.
+It’s one of the best squash racquets enabling you to smash competitions.